 CNC machine shop increases efficiency with Sawyer cobot

-Fitzpatrick Manufacturing, a Sterling Heights, Michigan-based CNC machine and custom manufacturer founded in 1952, supplies parts to more than a dozen sectors, including aerospace, automotive, medical equipment and oil and gas.
-To increase operational and counterbalance a tight labor market, Fitzpatrick Manufacturing made its initial foray into advanced automation by adopting a Sawyer collaborative robot from Rethink Robotics.
+Fitzpatrick Manufacturing, a Sterling Heights, Michigan-based CNC and custom manufacturer founded in 1952, supplies parts to more than a dozen sectors, including aerospace, automotive, medical equipment and oil and gas.
+To increase operational efficiency and counterbalance a tight labor market, Fitzpatrick Manufacturing made its initial foray into advanced automation by adopting a Sawyer collaborative robot from Rethink Robotics.

 Sawyer is helping Fitzpatrick Manufacturing hone parts that become components for the motion control industry.
 However, Fitzpatrick Manufacturing envisions additional Sawyer robots helping with kitting and quality inspection applications in the near future.